KinkyMakers/OSSM-hardware/README-update-draft.md

 Please note that this is a _work in progress_ and we have attempted to keep compatibility with the current BOM going forward, but it's not guaranteed.

-*Our Primary design goals* are to make a machine that is compact, quiet, of moderate cost, 3D printable (no cutting/machining), flexible, highly performant, with easily sourced components, and doesn't look like a giant machine.
+*Our Primary design goals* are to make a machine that is compact, quiet, of moderate cost, 3D printable (no cutting/machining required), flexible, highly performant, with easily sourced components, and doesn't look like a giant machine.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/12459679/200219198-df577cbc-8503-47af-bbc8-9cb65de7ea49.jpg" width="750">
 </p>